Business vs. Personal Email

 For those interested in Business Email and technology best practices, here are a few of my top articles over there to start you out:

 - Business Texting Etiquette: 10 Tips for Professionals

 Details Matter in Personal Email Too!

-Your personal email communications include emailing other websites, customer service personnel helping you with your order, or new groups or forums with like-minded members.
-Being perceived positively, even though it is not “business”, is still important to you having positive experiences.
+Your personal email communications include emailing other websites, customer service personnel helping you with your order or new groups or forums with like-minded members.
+Even though it is not “business,” being perceived positively is essential to having favorable results — business or personal.

-I email the same whether it be personal or business.
-It just comes natural to me.
-In personal emails a little less formal with no business signature files, maybe, but not much else is different.
+I email the same, whether it be personal or business.
+It just comes naturally to me.
+In personal emails, a little less formal with no business signature files, maybe, but not much else is different.

 Over time, I believe folks got out of the habit of communicating with the written word.
 So there is a learning curve.
-But make no mistake, being able to communicate properly with the written word is a skill worth building.
-That is not going to change.
+But make no mistake, sharing properly with the written word is a skill worth building.
+That is never going to change.

-Being a clear communicator, checking for typos and relying on words vs. formatting, should apply no matter who or why your emailing.
+Being a clear communicator, checking for typos, and relying on words vs. formatting, should apply no matter who or why you are emailing.
 This approach will help you to avoid any unnecessary misunderstandings as well.
-Win-win!